Birmingham, AL Business Insurance

 Find the right business insurance policy for you.

-There are nearly 389,000 businesses operating in Alabama.
+There are about 396,400 small businesses operating in Alabama.
 The economy of Birmingham is extremely diverse, with nearly 21,000 local businesses.
 While steel production was once the leading economic engine of the city, Birmingham is now home to a wide variety of large and small businesses.
 In addition to steel product manufacturers, Birmingham is a powerhouse in biotechnology, medical research, banking, soft drink bottling, insurance, construction, and engineering.

 No matter their size, Birmingham business owners need business insurance to protect their assets and their employees.
 Business insurance is not a single insurance policy; rather, it is a comprehensive set of policies and customized endorsements tailored to the unique risks of every business.
 It’s important for every Birmingham business owner to understand their exposures and find the right coverage.
 A local independent insurance agent can help you assess your risks, compare policies and quotes, and make an informed decision.

 Liability Insurance for Small Businesses in Birmingham, AL

 It’s not uncommon for lawsuits alleging negligence by a business to result in judgments of $1 million dollars or more.
 If your business were sued for some kind of error, negligence, or a faulty product, how would you pay for attorney fees, court costs, and any judgments levied against you?
 The best way to be sure you are covered is to purchase liability insurance.
 A commercial general liability (CGL) policy offers broad protection from lawsuits.
 It can mean the difference between staying in business and declaring bankruptcy should you be faced with serious allegations.